projectdiscovery/nuclei/README.md

 ### Command-Line Reference

-To display help for the tool:
+To display all the flags for the tool:

 ```sh
 nuclei -h
 ```

 <details>
-  <summary>Expand full help output</summary>
+  <summary>Expand full help flags</summary>

 ```console
 Nuclei is a fast, template based vulnerability scanner focusing